• Skip to main content

 Instructions

-• Add the warm water, yeast, salt, canola oil, and honey to a mixer with the dough hook attached.
+• Add the warm water (about 105℉), instant yeast, salt, canola oil, and honey to a mixer with the dough hook attached.
+(If using active dry yeast, add it to the water and allow it to bloom before adding the salt, oil and honey)

 • Knead for 6 minutes in a Bosch mixer or 9 minutes in a KitchenAid or similar mixer.